idvorkin/idvorkin.github.io/_d/SustainableWork.md

 #### Have you ever burned out

 Yes.
 I've burned out 3 times in my career.
-The first time, I just became a senior developor, just had my first child, and just bought my first house.
+The first time, I just became a senior developer, just had my first child, and just bought my first house.
 The second time, I put my team in a position where they were setup for failure, and I didn't know how to declare success and move on.
-The third time, I didn't realize I was operating under extremly unrealistic expecations and didn't have support structure I needed.
+The third time, I didn't realize I was operating under extremely unrealistic expectations and didn't have support structure I needed.

 #### Man this sounds awesome, but my boss has me completely overloaded